The AstroTwins: Astrology

 The Edut twins are self-taught astrologers, who educated themselves on the mathematics, angles and alignments of the stars.
 In 1992, Ophira's then-boyfriend gave her and Tali an astrological chart as a birthday present, which sparked an interest in the field.
 They started reading charts for friends as a hobby, and in 2002, they were hired as the official astrologers for Teen People magazine, writing a daily and monthly astrology column until it ceased publication in 2006.

 In 2006, they launched their own astrology website, Astrostyle.com, writing under the moniker The AstroTwins.
 Along with daily, weekly and monthly horoscopes, the site offers love, career and fashion advice as well as a section teaching interpretive astrology.
 By 2015, the site was receiving over 17 million page views per month.
 In 2013, they released an iPhone app, Astrostyle Mobile.
 In 2014, they launched a second site, Momstrology.com, in conjunction with their book of the same name, focusing on astrology advice for mothers.

 The AstroTwins have been writing daily, weekly and monthly horoscopes and columns as the official astrologers for Elle.com since 2009; and weekly and monthly horoscopes for Refinery29 since 2013.
 From 2007 to 2013, they wrote weekly horoscopes on Lifetime Entertainment Services' MyLifetime.com and LifetimeMoms.com.
-They have also written columns and dispensed advice for People, Interview (Germany), AOL, The Sunday Times, TV Guide, New York Daily News, Redbook, InStyle, Nordstrom.com, Virgin Hotels and on Sirius XM.
+They have also written columns and dispensed advice for People, Interview (Germany), AOL, The Sunday Times, TV Guide, New York Daily News, Redbook, InStyle, Nordstrom.com, Virgin Hotels and on SiriusXM.
 They have appeared on MTV's Total Request Live, CBS's Live From the Couch, Style's How Do I Look? and on season 6 of Bravo's The Real Housewives of New Jersey.
 Their web series, Astrologica, premiered in May 2014 on Refinery29, and ran through the end of the year.
 They have also done readings for celebrities including Beyoncé, Sting, LeAnn Rimes, Stevie Wonder, Avril Lavigne and Jessica Simpson.

 Together they have written four books, including Love Zodiac: The Essential Guide For Women, about dating and relationships, and Momstrology: The AstroTwins' Guide to Parenting Your Little One by the Stars, a comprehensive astrological guide to caretaking, with over 500 pages of astrological parenting advice.
 The book guides mothers through parenting based on their zodiac sign, with a focus on understanding and embracing their child's astrological traits.
 It was a #1 astrology bestseller on Amazon.com.